 The Big Four U.S. carriers are all well into their 5G roadmap.
-We have 5G-ready phones like the Galaxy S10 5G, and we already can see the results of testing using devices like home broadband routers and wireless hotspots.
-5G is coming, and it's not going to be the typical slow rollout we've seen with 3G and 4G LTE.
+We have 5G-ready phones like the Galaxy S20, and we already can see the results of testing using phones and broadband routers and wireless hotspots.
+5G is here, and it's not going to be the typical slow rollout we've seen with 3G and 4G LTE.

-There is one way that the 5G networks in the U.S. will resemble its 3G and 4G counterparts, though: each carrier is doing things differently and it's very unlikely that you'll be able to buy a single device that works with all of them.
-This will probably change as the tech inside the devices and the tech that powers the networks mature, but any plans of buying an unlocked 5G-ready device today and using it across multiple carriers will need to be put on hold.
+There is one way that the 5G networks in the U.S. will resemble its 3G and 4G counterparts, though: each carrier is doing things differently and it's very unlikely that you'll be able to buy a single device that works with everything.
+This will probably change as the tech inside the devices and the tech that powers the networks mature, but any goals of buying an unlocked 5G-ready device today and using it across multiple carriers will need to be tempered.

 Here's what we know so far about how each carrier is building a 5G network.